Sponsors of

 touch with DW-S after Delta Garage stopped

-operations.
+operations in 1971.
 Despite poor health, and that of wife Mary, he contributed to

 the WSM Re-Union in 2001 and the photoshoot at Wing in March 2004.
-Sadly, Roy passed away in November 2006. |
+His interest and pride in being involved were evident.
+Roy passed away in November 2006. |

 Gathercole, David